 That said, once you start looking at more high-end mattresses, it quickly becomes apparent what makes them special.

-My only caveat is that if you’re very heavy, you might find you sink too deeply into the mattress.
+My other caveat is that if you’re very heavy, you might find you sink too deeply into the mattress.
 It’s impossible to say exactly what that weight limit would be, but my feeling is that around the 300 lb point is where it might not be right.

 With the 101 money back trial period though, it’s a good opportunity to find out if it will do for you what it did for us: allow both of us, with very different weights, to sleep on our side, back or front comfortably.